joelouthan/theologic.us/content/posts/confession-1689/1689-1-I-on-holy-scripture.md

 Some of yall can tell me that because most of us don't engage in the word of God outside a pretty instagram post for months.
 I am not here to condemn you nor shame you.
 But without the Bread of Life, how do you expect to live?

-### those former ways of God’s revealing His will unto His people being now ceased.
+### those former ways of God's revealing his will unto his people being now ceased

 >Hebrews 1:1–2 (CSB) Long ago God spoke to our ancestors by the prophets at different times and in different ways.
 2 In these last days, he has spoken to us by his Son.
 God has appointed him heir of all things and made the universe through him.

 I am what people call, "Charismatic".
-All that means is that the gifts of the Spirit, infinite in their numbers, are given to the people of God for the work of the ministry and they continue on to this day.
+All that means is that the gifts of the Spirit, infinite in numbers, are given to the people of God for the work of the ministry and they continue on to this day.

 One of the most controversial gifts of the Spirit is prophecy.
 We are called to exhort and encourage one another and sometimes, Charismatics will call that "prophecy".